Omjadhav13/Omjadhav13/README.md

 | **The‑Life‑Path‑Number‑App** | Numerology app | C++ |
 | **petcare** | Web frontend for pet care | CSS, HTML, JS |

-You can pin more or fewer as you like.

 ---